MuhammedBuyukkinaci/AWS-Notes/README.md

 #### ELB - Elastic Load Balancing

 30) ELB means Elastic Load Balancing.
 Load balancer is a network device in reality.
 You are configuring the request to the device first, then the device directs the requests to VM'S behind itself.
+We can build the LB open to internet or open only to internal requests.
+LB's have components: Listener(A listener is a process that checks for connection requests using the port and protocol you configure, for example HTTP 80 or HTTPS 443) & Target Group(The services that Listener directs requests to).
+Target Group can be
+    - instance: LB redirects to an EC2 instance behind itself
+    - IP: LB redirects to an EC2 instance behind itself.
+    - Lambda: The request triggers a lambda function

 31) Illustration of Load Balancing

 ![elb_illustration](./images/022.png)

-32) Different Types of ELB.
+32) Different Types of ELB exist.
 Classical Load Balancer serves since 2009.
 Network Load Balancer work in layer 4, which means no check for packets received, but just directs.
 Application Load Balancer work in layer 7, which read packets receieved and directs according to packets.
 If we need a fast & simple LB service for TCP ports, Network Load Balancer should be our choice.
 If we need to deal with containers, http, https etc, the choice should be application load balancer.
 ![elb_types](./images/023.png)

+    - ELB's check health status of EC2 instances behind itself.
+If the behind device isn't working properly, ELB doesn't direct requests.
+ELB checks health status of behind instances via HTTP.
+We can create customized health check rules.
+One rule might be that if the instance is down twice in a minute, it is labelled as unhealthy etc.

+    - After creating the ELB, we don't see the IP address of it.
+We just see its DNS name.

 #### AutoScaling

 33) Autoscaling is automatically adding a VM or removing a VM according to requests.
 The automatic process is dependent on our custom rules.
-THe rule might be that add a new VM if CPU usage exceeds 90% for 5 minutes and remove a VM if its CPU usage becomes below under 30%.
+The rule might be that add a new VM if CPU usage exceeds 90% for 5 minutes and remove a VM if its CPU usage becomes below under 30%.

+    - Autoscaling is composed of 2 main components.
+The first one is Launchconfig(just not for Autoscaling).
+Launchconfig covers all of the configurations(which image to use, mount external volumes etc) to instantiate an EC2 instance.
+Launchconfig is similar to creating to an EC2 instance except no creation happens.

+    - After creating a Launchconfig, we should create AutoScaling Group.
+This group will use LaunchConfig in the previous step.
+We can set the number of VM's under AutoScaling Group(like between 2-7 etc).
+2-7 machines means there should be at least 2 machines or at most 7 machines.
+Autoscaling group enables us to add VM's to machines behind an ELB.

+        - Create an ELB.
+        - Create a Launchconfig.
+        - Create Autoscaling group via launchconfig created above.
+This autoscaling group should use above ELB configuration to add more VM's to an existing architecture.

+    - Scaling between 2-7 can be based on different criteria.
+We can also customize this like if CPU utilization is above 90 percent, add a new VM or CPU utilization is under 30 percent, delete a VM.
+        - CPU utilizations
+        - Network in
+        - Network out
+        - Request count per target.

+    - We can also link autoscaling to SNS(Simple Notification Service) for notifications.

+    - Let's assume there is an ELB and 2 machines are behind it.
+We created a LaunchConfig and then defined an AutoScaling group linked to this ELB.
+This config tells us there should be at least 2 VM's or at most 4 VM'S. After this LaunchConfig, there occurs at least 4 machines behind ELB.
+This is because the formerly created VM's aren't relevant to LaunchConfig and Autoscaling group.
+However, these 2 formerly created VM'S can be attached subsequently to an Autoscaling group and this may reduce machine count to 2 instead of 4.

 #### Placement Group